pj/hacn/README.md

 - [x] Create state control wrapper operations e.g. Once, Memo, Retry etc.
 - [x] Replace the `RenderCapture` operation with props that automatically capture, will require some kind of global state to set the rendering operation.
 - [x] Create builder that makes operations that can be composed i.e. combine multiple sequence steps into a single operation.
 - [ ] Implement Preprocess for composition
 - [ ] More tests for composition.
 - [ ] Implement return for composition.
 - [x] Implement Combine operation in builder correctly, so that conditionals work properly.
 - [x] Fix implicit capture bug where render fails if Render is first in combine.
 - [ ] Implement Preprocess for combine
 - [ ] More tests for combine, including compose
 - [x] Implement error handling to allow try/catch
 - [ ] Handle errors within Wait and WaitAny
 - [ ] Preprocess for error handling
 - [ ] More tests especially with compose and combine.
 - [ ] Error handling in dispose
 - [ ] Allow returning error as value (rather than try/with)
 - [ ] Implement operations like data fetching.
 - [ ] Implement operations that use type providers for things like graphql queries.
 - [ ] See if operation state can be made typesafe.
 - [ ] Fix type of `Operation` so that it doesn't include separate Perform/Control types.
-- [ ] Create compiler that takes sequence and builds a hooks based element out of it.
+- [ ] Create compiler that takes a hacn component and compiles a hooks based element out of it.

 ## Authors